-The second section of Part 2 will explore the process of X chromosome inactivation (XCI).
-X chromosome inactivation involves compacting one of the two X chromosomes found in the cells of female mammals to produce a condensed structure called a Barr body.
+The second section within Part 2 will explore the process of X chromosome inactivation (XCI).
+X chromosome inactivation involves compacting one of the two X chromosomes found in the cells of female mammals to produce a condensed Barr body structure.
 This compaction of the X chromosome effectively silences one copy of every X-linked gene in the cell.

 Bacterial Chromosome Compaction

-The bacterial chromosome must be compacted approximately 500–1000 times to fit into the nucleoid region within a bacterial cell.
-To compact the DNA about tenfold, the bacterial cell forms microdomains within the chromosome (see Figure 2.1).
-Each microdomain is a loop connected to a centralized core structure through DNA binding proteins.
+The bacterial chromosome must be compacted approximately 1000 times to fit into the nucleoid region within a bacterial cell.
+To compact the DNA tenfold, the bacterial cell forms microdomains within the chromosome (see Figure 2.1).
+Each microdomain is a loop connected to a centralized core structure composed of DNA binding proteins.
 The E. coli chromosome forms 400 to 500 microdomains, each of which contains approximately 10,000 base pairs (bp) of DNA.
-Adjacent microdomains are further bundled together to create regions called macrodomains.
-Each macrodomain contains 80–100 microdomains.
-Microdomains and macrodomains are formed when the repetitive DNA sequences (see Part 1) within bacterial DNA bind to proteins called nucleoid-associated proteins (NAPs).
-Some examples of NAPs include histone-like nucleoid structuring (H-NS) proteins and structural maintenance of chromosomes (SMC) proteins.
+Adjacent microdomains are further bundled together to create macrodomain regions (not shown in Figure 2.1).
+Each macrodomain contains 80–100 bundled microdomains.
+Microdomains and macrodomains are formed when the repetitive DNA sequences (see Part 1) within the bacterial bind to nucleoid-associated proteins (NAPs).

 To compact the bacterial chromosome even further, the microdomains are supercoiled (i.e., twists are introduced into the microdomains; see Figure 2.1).
-Topoisomerases (see below) direct the supercoiling of E. coli DNA.
+Topoisomerases (see below) are the enzymes that direct the supercoiling of E. coli DNA.